 Application fee: SEK 900

 About the course

 Different types of neuroethical issues will be discussed during the course.
 The course focuses both on applied neuroethics, i.e. ethical questions that arise from neuroscientific or neurotechnological advances; and on fundamental neuroethics, i.e. questions concerning how knowledge of the brain's functional architecture and its evolution can deepen our understanding of human thought, including moral thought and judgment.
-The course also includes clinical perspectives, e.g. to what extent a patient with a neuro-degenerative disorder suffers from reduced capacity for decision-making, or reduced autonomy, or when a person with dementia can give an informed consent to participate in scientific studies.
+The course also includes clinical perspectives, e.g. to what extent a patient with a neuro-degenerative disorder suffers from a reduced capacity for decision-making or reduced autonomy, or when a person with dementia can give informed consent to participate in scientific studies.

 Lectures feature prominent researchers in neuroscience and philosophy:

 Stanislas Dehaene: "Human brain mechanisms of subliminal processing and conscious access"

 Etienne Koechlin: "Decision-making, executive control and the prefrontal cortex"